tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 5. Creator ID (public key)
 6. Signature – signing the above information.

-The self-parent and other-parent prevents tampering because they are signed and related to other gossip events [[FOC18]].
+The self-parent and other-parent prevents tampering because they are signed and related to other gossip events [[35]].

-As with HashGraph, it's difficult for adversaries to interfere with the consensus algorithm because all voting is _virtual_ and done without sharing details of votes cast; each node figures out what other nodes would have voted based on their copy of the gossip graph.
+As with HashGraph, it is difficult for adversaries to interfere with the consensus algorithm because all voting is *virtual* and done without sharing details of votes cast; each node figures out what other nodes would have voted based on their copy of the gossip graph.

-PARSEC is relatively efficient, requiring O(n log n) messages and O(log N) stages to reach consensus [[MSP]].

-PARSEC also uses the concept of a "concrete coin", from Algorand that is used to break ties; particularly in cases where an adversary is carefully managing communication between nodes in order to maintain a deadlock on votes.
+PARSEC also uses the concept of a *concrete coin*, from Algorand that is used to break ties; particularly in cases where an adversary is carefully managing communication between nodes in order to maintain a deadlock on votes.

-## Voting Algorithm

 First nodes, try and converge on a 'true' result for a set of results.
-If they can't, they move onto step 2, which is trying to converge on a 'false' result.
+If this is not achieved, they move onto step 2, which is trying to converge on a 'false' result.
 If consensus still cannot be reached, a coin flip is made and we go back to step 1 in another voting round.

-## Drawbacks

-Similar to HashGraph.
-It's not clear that PARSEC will scale well as _n_ grows to millions of nodes, but at least PARSEC is open source and a reference implementation has already been released in Rust.
+Similar to HashGraph, it is not clear that PARSEC will scale well as _n_ grows to millions of nodes.

-## Avalanche

-This consensus protocol was first seen in the WhitePaper entitled "Snowflake to Avalanche".
-Outlined in the paper are four protocols which are building blocks forming a protocol family.
-The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche

-The work is conducted by a group identified as Team Rocket.

-Traditional consensus protocols require all nodes to communicate with all other nodes in order to reach consensus.
-The Nakamoto consensus protocol, primarily associated with Bitcoin, establishes consensus through Proof of Work.

-The protocols published by Team Rocket differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader, but instead the protocol simply guides all the nodes to consensus.

-Given the fact that most forms of consensus algorithms see the implementation of a leader in various forms, with the likes of PoW and PoS electing a validator for a specific block, the degree of centralization in these decentralised networks creates some contention.

-Metastability refers to the concept that the system is constructed to put forward an answer and will thus not stay in balance; if the system remains in balance consensus cannot new reached.

-These four protocols are described as a new family of protocols due to this concept of metastability: a means to establish consensus by guiding all nodes towards an emerging consensus without requiring leaders, while still maintaining the same level of security and inducing a speed that exceeding current protocols.

-This is achieved through the formation of 'sub-quorums', which are small randomized samples from nodes on the network.
-This allows for greater throughputs and sees parallel consensuses running before they merge to form the overarching consensus: what can be seen as similar in nature to the gossip protocol.

-With safety, throughput: the number of transactions per second and scalability: the number of people supported by the network, of great importance, these protocols seem to be able to achieve all three.
-They impart a probabilistic safety guarantee in the presence of Byzantine adversaries and achieve a high throughput and scalability due to their concurrent nature.
-A synchronous network is assumed.

-This is the current problem facing the design of Byzantine Fault Tolerant protocols, in that a system can be very fast when a small number of nodes are active, since there are less decisions to make, however, when there are many users and an increase in transactions, the system cannot be maintained.

-Unlike the PoW implementation, which requires constant active participation from the miners, Avalanche can function with the even when nodes are dormant.

-While traditional consensus protocols require *O*(n<sup>2</sup>) communication, there communication complexity ranges from *O(kn log n)* to *O(kn)* for some security parameter *k<<n*.
-In a sense, Team Rocket highlight that the communication complexity of their protocols is less intensive than that of *O*(n<sup>2</sup>) communications, thus making these protocols faster and more scalable.

-The reason for this is *O*(n<sup>2</sup>) suggests that the rate of growth of function is determined by n<sup>2</sup> where n is the number of people on the network.
-Thus, the addition of a person exponentially increases the time taken to disseminate the information on the network while traditional consensus protocols require everyone to communicate with one another- making it a laborious process. [[18]]

-Now despite assuming a synchronous network; which is susceptible to the DoS attacks, as noted by Dr Emin Gün Sirer, the new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements"

-## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>Democratic BFT
+## <a name="h-Democratic-BFT"> </a>Democratic BFT

-This is a democratic Byzantine consensus algorithm that relies on a new weak coordinator (what is that?)
+This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator.
+This procotol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]]

 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.

-This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator

-The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.
 The fundamental idea here is to allow processes to complete asynchronous rounds as soon as they receive a threshold of messages, instead of having to wait for a message from a coordinator that may be slow.

 The resulting algorithm assumes partial synchrony, is resilience optimal, time optimal and does not require signatures.

-Moving away from the impossibility of solving consensus in asynchronous message systems, where processes can be faulty or *Byzantine*, the technic of randomization[] or additional synchrony is adopted.
+Moving away from the impossibility of solving consensus in asynchronous message systems, where processes can be faulty or *Byzantine*, the technic of randomization or additional synchrony is adopted.

-Randomized algorithms can used per-process "local" coins or a shared "common" coin to solve consensus probabilistically among *n* processes despite $t<n/3$ Byzantine processes.
-When based on local coins, the exisiting algorithms converge *O(n*<sup>2.5</sup>*)* expected time.
+Randomized algorithms can used per-process "local" coins or a shared *common coin* to solve consensus probabilistically among *n* processes despite $t<n/3$ Byzantine processes.
+When based on local coins, the existing algorithms converge *O(n*<sup>2.5</sup>*)* expected time.

 A recent randomized algoritm that does not contain a signature solves consensus in *O*(1) expected time under a fair scheduler.